aspose-total/Aspose.Total-Products/total/en/net/conversion/potm-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to ODS via C# or Online App" h2=".NET API for POTM to ODS conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to quickly and easily convert POTM files to ODS within any .NET, C#, ASP.NET and VB.NET application.
+The conversion process is simple and straightforward, requiring only two steps.

+The first step is to use Aspose.Slides for .NET to export the POTM file to HTML.
+Aspose.Slides for .NET is a powerful library that allows developers to create, edit, and convert PowerPoint presentations.
+It supports a wide range of features, including the ability to export presentations to HTML.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to ODS.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, edit, and convert spreadsheets.
+It supports a wide range of features, including the ability to convert HTML to ODS.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POTM file to ODS within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POTM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to ODS.
+By using Aspose.Total for .NET, developers can quickly and easily convert POTM files to ODS within any .NET, C#, ASP.NET and VB.NET application.
+The conversion process is simple and straightforward, requiring only two steps.
+First, use Aspose.Slides for .NET to export the POTM file to HTML.
+Then, use Aspose.Cells for .NET to convert the HTML file to ODS.
+With Aspose.Total for .NET, developers can easily and quickly convert POTM files to ODS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}